-In spite of seemingly triviality, this lemma has a fundamental meaning because algebraic curves may form {\em towers\/} and integrability of their Fuchsian equations is in effect an integrability of a {\em single\/} equation (see Sect.\;\ref{towers}).
+In spite of seemingly triviality, this lemma has a fundamental meaning because algebraic curves may form \emph{towers} and integrability of their Fuchsian equations is in effect an integrability of a \emph{single} equation (see Sect.~\ref{towers}).
 Global parameters $\tau$'s for all of these equations/curves are the one common $\tau$ and we search for relations between these curves.
-In our case, these relations are algebraic/rational ones to Hauptmodul $x=\chi(\tau)$ and the problem consists in finding these substitutions and representations for various (Haupt) Moduln.
+In our case, these relations are the algebraic/rational ones to Hauptmodul $x=\chi(\tau)$; the problem consists in finding these substitutions and representations for various (Haupt) Moduln.

 In the following, we shall exhibit such results coming from the Picard--Hitchin solutions to \Psix.
-Of course, our parametrizations correspond to finite covers of the punctured spheres and orbifolds since the full modular group $\boldsymbol{\Gamma}(1)\deq\mathrm{PSL}_2(\mathbb{Z})$ and its subgroups like $\boldsymbol{\Gamma}(2)$ form presently the only class for which explicit inversions of \eqref{ratio} are known.
-However, as pointed out above, we get an extension of the classical family of Jacobi's $\vartheta$-constants and Dedekind's eta-function.
+For example, nontrivial substitution may turn the equation \eqref{*} with complicated function $\bcQ(x,y)$ into a simple equation of the form $[z,\tau]=\bcQ(z)$ even though the curve \eqref{F} has a nontrivial genus (see Sect.~\ref{7.3}).
+Of course, our parametrizations correspond to finite covers of the punctured spheres and orbifolds since the group $\bo\Gamma(1)$ and its subgroups like $\bo\Gamma(2)$ form presently the only class for which explicit inversions of \eqref{ratio} are known.
+However, as pointed out above, we get a massive extension of the classical family of Jacobi's $\vartheta$-constants and Dedekind's eta-function.